Madurai-coders/kudosapp/README.md

 This will:
 - Create 10 users
 - Assign each user a kudos quota
 - Generate 20 random kudos exchanges
+⚠️ This will delete all existing users except the admin.

 ---